ericcornelissen/tool-versions-update-action/commit/README.md

     # Default: *current or default branch*
     branch: develop

+    # The message to use for update commits.
+    #
+    # Default: Update .tool-versions
+    commit-message: Update tooling

     # The maximum number of tools to update.
 0 indicates no maximum.
     #
     # Default: 0